Aleeshakara/aleeshakara.github.io/README.md

 I knew I’d have issues, so a lot of my ideas never made it to the  finished project.
 I hope to incorporate some of those ideas into future projects.

 I worked hard, put many stressful hours into this.
-I hope to update my portfolio , inorder to use after this course.
+I hope to update my portfolio , in order to use after this course.